kuzdogan/peer-review-verifiable-credentials-thesis/README.md

 ## Try it out

-The two platforms are deployed at: journalx.herokuapp.com and veriview.herokuapp.com.
+The two platforms are deployed at: [journalx.herokuapp.com](https://journalx.herokuapp.com) and [veriview.herokuapp.com](https://veriview.herokuapp.com).
 You may have to wait a little for the pages to load as Heroku dynos wake up.

 1. Go to Journal X and register a user.
 (You can leave ORCID blank)
 1. Take note of the user id on the sidebar (60b0a7851137b00...).
-1. Log out and create another user or login to Alice Smith: `alice@test.com` `alice12345`.
+1. Log out and create another user or login to Alice Smith: email:`alice@test.com` pass: `alice12345`.
 1. Submit a manuscript.
 You can choose one with open peer review from [F1000Research](https://f1000research.com/browse/articles).
-1. Log in to the editor: `admin@test.com` `admin12345`
+1. Log in to the editor: email:`admin@test.com` pass:`admin12345`
 1. Click "Manage Reviews" and "Start a Review" above.
 1. Click on the manuscript card you want to start the review process for. (not on the title)
 1. Click "Add Reviewer" and paste the user id you took note of.
 Set a deadline.
 Add more reviewers if you'd like.